Raymanyemao/Ti-DL/README.md

 Enlarging the console window manually by dragging out from the edges might also work.

 # Disclaimer
-This tool does NOT contain code to decrypt encrypted tracks from Tidal.
+Ti-DL does NOT contain code to decrypt encrypted tracks from Tidal.
-This tool is NOT affiliated with Tidal.
-I will not be responsible for how you use this tool.
+I will not be responsible for how you use Ti-DL.
+Tidal brand and name is the registered trademark of its respective owner.
+Ti-DL has no partnership, sponsorship or endorsement with Tidal.